 How does Landscape weed barrier fabric work?

-Since the fabric provides a physical separation layer for the soil, it acts as a barrier to rogue weed seeds from meeting the soil.
+Landscape weed barrier fabric also called a weed tarp provides a physical separation layer for the soil, it acts as a barrier to rogue weed seeds from meeting the soil.
 Fabric will not prevent 100% of weeds from sprouting as some might make it through cut planting holes in the fabric, or may even grow in soil that is on top of the weed barrier itself.

 Soil can be blown in by the wind, and seeds can be carried in by the wind as well as by birds overhead.
 However, fabric should dramatically reduce the quantity and stature of new seeds germinating.